DmitryTokyo/rest-api-webshop/readme.md

 # REST API for webshop
 This application provides the handler for saving, fetching and managing order data to and from database.
+It is a test of python web developer vacancy.

 ## Get started
 For start this application you should be installed following requirements: